naev/naev/dat/naevpedia/lore/factions/thurion.md

 Their minds started to break down which is visible in random changes of personality and the appearance of mental illnesses that grow worse over time.
 Although the initial symptoms are rather harmless, the Thurion realized that they had little time left to solve this issue.
 They came to the conclusion that the source of the problem are certain neuronal patterns that emerged within their simulations and do not naturally occur.
-Working under pressure they did not found a way to fix the simulation methods but came up with a rather hacky fix instead.
+Working under pressure they did not fid a way to fix the simulation methods but came up with a rather hacky fix instead.
-They used the previously established communication network that allows uploaded Thurion to directly interact with each others and made a machine learning algorithm that used this network to directly access the Thurions' minds and cross reference their neuronal patterns.
+They used the previously established communication network that allows uploaded Thurion to directly interact with each others and made a machine learning algorithm that used this network to directly access the Thurions' minds and cross-reference their neuronal patterns.
 The program is then identifying the abnormal neuronal patterns and resets them to their 'natural' state.
 Since this method apparently has been very successful and the problems stopped the Thurion did not further investigate.